Signing Algorithms¶

 When to use¶

-Use HMAC when the token issuer and verifier are the same application, or when you have a trusted internal network where sharing the secret key is safe.
+Use HMAC when the token issuer and verifier are the same application (or a tightly controlled cluster where sharing a single secret is acceptable).

 Shared secret blast radius